Have you ever wondered if your audience is listening or taking it in when you are delivering a presentation online?

 Presentation slides are not engaging if they contain everything you want to say.
 Try using images instead of words.
 Scott Hibberson’s blog post gives some great advice about where to find free high quality images.
 When you design your slide deck – make only one point per slide.
 Better to have lots of short interesting background slides than a few crammed, distracting or unreadable ones.
 You want the audience to pay attention to you!

 A recording of the webinar might be useful to some people, but remember to share your content in another format.
 You could put the script into notes and share it beforehand or afterwards.
 For those who missed it or who want a recap, you could write a blog or make an eBook, by adapting the slide deck or making a PDF of your content.
-You could create a short video of the presentation using a built in tools like PowerPoint narration, free screencasting tools or create an Adobe Spark or Sway.
+You could create a short video of the presentation using a built in tools like PowerPoint narration, free screencasting tools or create an Adobe Express or Sway.
 This could include a script and subtitles, for good access to your content after the event.

 Webinars don’t have to be boring